codingrehab/podcasts/posts/2017-03-26-exceptions.markdown

 ## The _Optional_ value

-In Java 8 a new class was introduced to capture smilar scenarios.
+In Java 8 a new class was introduced to capture similar scenarios.

 The [`Optional<T>`](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) represents a value that may or may not be there.
 It has functions like `map` that help to transform the possible result if present.
 Another useful function is `orElse` to obtain the value or provide an alternative.

-With that in mind `parseInt` could change to
+With that in mind, `parseInt` could change to

 ``` java
 public static Optional<Integer> parseInt(String s)